monikakonieczna/playwright-ts-lab/README.md

 ## 📝 Writing Tests
 Tests can be found in the tests/ directory.

-### 📖 Playwright Locator Syntax Guide
+## 📖 Playwright Locator Syntax Guide
 Examples of various locator strategies in Playwright
-## 📖 Playwright Locator Syntax Guide

 | **Locator Type**                  | **Description**                                                                                                      | **Example**                                                                                                           |
 |-----------------------------------|----------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|